 IB students around the globe fear writing the Extended Essay, but it doesn't have to be a source of stress!
-In this article, I'll get you excited about writing your Extended Essay and provide you with the resources you need to get an A.
+In this article, I'll get you excited about writing your Extended Essay and provide you with the resources you need to get an A on it.

-If you're reading this article, I assume you're an IB Student getting ready to write your Extended Essay.
-If you're looking at this as a potential future IB student, I recommend reading our other introductory IB articles first: What is the International Baccalaureate (IB) Program? and What is the IB Curriculum?
-What are IB Diploma Requirements?
+If you're reading this article, I'm going to assume you're an IB student getting ready to write your Extended Essay.
+If you're looking at this as a potential future IB student, I recommend reading our introductory IB articles first, including our guide to what the IB program is and our full coverage of the IB curriculum.

-I'm a recipient of an IB Diploma, and I happened to receive an A on my IB Extended Essay.
-If you don't believe me, the proof is in the IBO pudding.
+I myself am a recipient of an IB Diploma, and I happened to receive an A on my IB Extended Essay.
+Don't believe me?
+The proof is in the IBO pudding:

 If you're confused by what this report means, EE is short for Extended Essay, and English A1 is the subject that my Extended Essay topic coordinated with.
-In layman's terms, my IB Diploma was graded during May 2010, I wrote my Extended Essay in the English A1 category, and I received a grade A.
+In layman's terms, my IB Diploma was graded in May 2010, I wrote my Extended Essay in the English A1 category, and I received an A grade on it.

 How far away are you from a 4.0?
 Use our easy GPA tool to pinpoint how well you have to do in future classes to get your GPA up to that magical number.

-The IB Extended Essay (or EE) is a mini-thesis that you write under the supervision of an advisor (an IB teacher at your school), which counts towards your IB Diploma (to learn about all of the IB diploma requirements, check out our other article).
-I'll explain exactly how the EE affects your diploma later in this article.
+The IB Extended Essay, or EE, is a mini-thesis you write under the supervision of an IB advisor (an IB teacher at your school), which counts toward your IB Diploma (learn more about the major IB Diploma requirements in our guide).
+I will explain exactly how the EE affects your Diploma later in this article.

 - A title page